Collapse

 Mute Duration

 Inserts a configurable silence window (1–50ms) at the envelope trough.
-Combined with lookahead, this creates a gap of true silence around the transient.
+Combined with lookahead, this creates a gap of true silence around the transient peak — without drawing a single automation point.

 Pre-Transient Gain Reduction